-You've worked hard designing your plasmid – you carefully selected the optimal promoter for your gene of interest, you painstakingly cloned into the perfect empty backbone, you made sure to add the right tags and an NLS to your gene, you put a fluorescent protein downstream, separated by an IRES element.
+You've worked hard designing your plasmid – you carefully selected the optimal promoter for your gene of interest, painstakingly cloned into the perfect empty backbone, made sure to add the right tags to your gene, and may have even put a fluorescent protein downstream, separated by an IRES element.
 You did a lot of work!
-But let’s take a moment to recognize your little prokaryotic minions that carried out the labor-intensive process of replicating your new plasmid: the Escherichia coli bacterium.
+But let’s take a moment to recognize your little prokaryotic minions that carried out the labor-intensive process of replicating your new plasmid: the Escherichia coli bacteria.

 It’s hard to count the number of different commercial strains of E. coli currently available – a quick Google search suggests there are hundreds.
 This only includes general lab strains designed for subcloning or protein expression.
 If you were to include customized strains, the number is probably in the thousands!
 The goal of this article is to provide enough background for you to distinguish the features of any common lab strain and determine whether it is appropriate for propogating your plasmid or carrying out your experiment.

 E. coli are gram-negative, rod shaped bacteria that were named after Dr. Theodor Escherich, the scientist who first described them in 1885.
 E. coli are mainly found in the intestinal tract of animals.
 There are many different naturally occurring strains of E. coli, some of which are deadly to humans.
 The majority of all common, commercial lab strains of E. coli used today are descended from two individual isolates, the K-12 strain and the B strain.
-K-12 was isolated from a patient in 1920 and eventually led to the common lab strains MG1655, which led to DH5alpha and DH10b (also known as TOP10).
+K-12 was isolated from a patient in 1920 and eventually led to the common lab strains MG1655 and its derivatives DH5alpha and DH10b (also known as TOP10).
 The history of B strain is a bit more convoluted due to researchers sharing and renaming samples throughout history.
 It was likely isolated in 1918 but was first referred to as “B strain” in 1942.
-The BL21 strain, (and derivatives) are the most common examples of the E. coli B strain.
+The BL21 strain and derivatives are the most common examples of the E. coli B strain.

 Most of the commercial strains you find today are marketed for a specific purpose: fast growth, high-throughput cloning, routine cloning, cloning unstable DNA, preparing unmethylated DNA, and more.
 Many mutations that make these features possible are present in most commercial strains, especially mutations that make major improvements such as those that increase plasmid yield and/or DNA quality.
 Table 1 below outlines a few of the more common genetic changes found in E. coli strains.